RytTnk/Study/README.md

 The following topics will refer to in this project

-- Analysis for POI RS
+- Analysis for POI(Point-of-Interest) Recommender system
-  It is imp to grasp overview of dataset through visuali because of giving explanation and sharing.
+  It is important to grasp overview of dataset through visualization processing because of giving explanation and discovering an insight.

 - Methodology
   In this part, we will be able to explore a variety of methods to check which is better with compared to some other methods on metrics.

 - Result analysis
-  For making model one by one,
+  To compare each model one by one, and evaluate with quantificative metrics.